PabloGallazzi/java-spring/README.md

 ## This is the repository for the TACS assignment.

-For detailed information of the API see the [wiki] (https://github.com/niko118/tp-tacs/wiki)
+For detailed information abuot the API see the [wiki] (https://github.com/niko118/tp-tacs/wiki)

 ## Frameworks: